TakeprofitTechnology/ReleaseNotes/Deposit bonus for Tradelocker.md

 ## Version 2025.12.19.710 (19 December, 2025)
 ### Changes
 * Tooltips are removed from the GUI.
+* The parameter "ApiRateLimitPer10Sec" is added to the application.

 ## Version 2025.12.15.416 (15 December, 2025)
 ### Features